 Healthcare administrators at all levels operate in a challenging venue in Alaska.
 Making quality preventative and specialty care available to a widespread and diverse population living in some of the most rugged terrain on earth continues to be Alaska’s biggest challenge.
 On top of that the state is seeing huge growth in the number of senior citizens, expecting the population over 65 to expand by 125 percent by 2034, according to the Alaska Department of Labor & Workforce Development.

 Salaries for Alaska’s Healthcare Administrators Vary by Experience and Location

-Positions for hospital administrators in Alaska also pay pretty close to the national median, at $99,040 per year according to 2018 Bureau of Labor Statistics data.
-The top ten percent in the state, the cream of the crop with the most experience and track records for developing solutions to complex problems in healthcare delivery and patient access, will make close to $190,000 annually.
+Positions for hospital administrators in Alaska also pay above the national median, at $108,740 per year according to 2021 Bureau of Labor Statistics data.
+The top ten percent in the state, the cream of the crop with the most experience and track records for developing solutions to complex problems in healthcare delivery and patient access, will make more than $202,000 annually.